This blog may contain affiliate links. Read our disclosure policy for more info.

 Coast Canmore Hotel & Conference Centre is our absolute favorite place to stay in Canmore.
 It is affordable without sacrificing any of the comforts you’ll need for a relaxing and enjoyable stay – suitable for almost all travelers and budgets.
 They have an onsite pool, hot tub, and fitness center along with a delicious bar and restaurant (Table Food + Drink.)

-Coast Canmore Hotel is located right in the heart of downtown Canmore walking distance from 8 Street (Main Street in Canmore), and just across the road from the Canmore Shops where you have a selection of restaurants, cafes, and takeaway places.
+Coast Canmore Hotel is located right in the heart of downtown Canmore within walking distance from 8 Street (Main Street in Canmore), and just across the road from the Canmore Shops, where you have a selection of restaurants, cafes, and takeaway places.